Hiwonder-docs/PuppyPi/source/docs/9_motion_control.md

 **(2) Operation Steps**

 :::{Note}
 The input command should be case sensitive.
-And the key words can be complemented by "Tab" key.
+And the key words can be complemented by "**Tab**" key.
 :::

 ① Turn on PuppyPi, and then connect to Raspberry Pi desktop through VNC.

 ② Click <img src="../_static/media/chapter_9/section_13/image6.png" style="width:0.32292in;height:0.30208in" /> to open command line terminal

-③ Input the command "rosed puppy_control puppy_demo.py" to edit "puppy_demo.py"
+③ Input the command to edit "**puppy_demo.py**"

 ```bash
 rosed puppy_control puppy_demo.py
 ```

 ④ You can find the code calling the gait at the location indicated in the following image.
 The program is default to execute Trot gait, therefore we need to modify the program.
-Press "i" key to enter editing mode.
+Press "**i**" key to enter editing mode.

 <img src="../_static/media/chapter_9/section_13/image11.png"  />